 31. Go on an ATV Tour of the Bradshaw Mountains

 Riding an ATV can be one of the most thrilling ways to explore a new place.
 An ATV is a great mode of transportation to explore the desert landscape of Arizona without a lot of hiking.

 The Bradshaw Mountains are located just north of Phoenix and are known for their extreme beauty.
-The scenery here is absolutely wild, with lush mountains contrasting against bright desert flora.
+The scenery here is wild, with lush mountains contrasting against bright desert flora.

 This Guided Arizona Desert Tour by ATV is a great option if you’d like to visit the area.
-Your highly knowledgeable guide will take you on rugged rocky trails through the Arizona desert.
+Your knowledgeable guide will take you on rugged rocky trails through the Arizona desert.